tylerbwong/Pokebase/README.md

 ### Disclaimer

 This application has no affiliation with Nintendo, The Pokémon Company or Game Freak.
-All images and information used belong to © 2016 Pokémon. © 1995–2016 Nintendo/Creatures Inc./Game Freak inc. Pokémon, Pokémon character names and images are trademarks of Nintendo.
+All images and information used belong to ©1998-2016 The Pokémon Company.
 No copyright or trademark infringement is intended.

-Database provided by www.serebii.net and www.veekun.com/dex
+Databases provided by www.serebii.net and www.veekun.com/dex

 ### Libraries Used